ozyurtf/linker/README.md

 - Another main task of the operating system is to **manage the hardware resources.**

-But now the question is how does the hardware look like ?
+But how does the hardware look like ?
 Also what kind of resources the operating system manages and what kind of services it provides by using these resources ?
 Let's answer these questions one by one.

 # Hardware

+CPU, main memory (RAM), storage devices (e.g., hard disk drives, solid state drives, etc.), IO devices (e.g., keyboards, mouse, etc.), GPU resources, network resources are some of the examples of the hardware components/resources that are managed by the operating system.

-The **hardware resources/components are linked with each other through a data channel**.
-This data channel is called **bus** and it is basically a **collection of wires on a circuit board that carries signals and data between the these components**.
+And these **hardware resources/components are linked with each other through various communication channels**.
+An example of a communication channel is **bus** and it is basically a **collection of wires on a circuit board that carries signals and data between the these components**.
 Different components of the hardware can communicate with each other by using this bus.
 And the communication is done through various types of bus transactions.

 Bus transactions are operations that the hardware components use to exchange data.
 Some of the examples of the bus transactions are: